Stay in the Present. Tomorrow does not exist yet.

 No Traces defines our outdoor philosophy.
 Below are our guidelines bases around minimising our impact in the cultural and natural environments through which we pass.

 We respect Aboriginal art and other sites of cultural significance.
-It is important that we do not touch rock art, which can be damaged by the natural oils from human skin.
+It is important that we do not touch Aboriginal Rock Art Sites, which can be damaged by the natural oils from human skin.
 We must not record the location of any art sites we see during the tour or disclose the location to anyone including on social media.
 On tours in Kakadu National Park we will ask you to sign their bushwalking agreement.

 When walking, we stay in a single line to minimize damage to plants underfoot.
 We leave rocks, plants and other natural objects as we find them.
 We also record non-native species on GPS and report sightings of them to appropriate sources.
 It’s very important to clean your boots before and after the walk to avoid transporting mud and biological matter, which may contain dieback fungal spores.
 To avoid damaging our wild places through your online presence, we ask you not to record and tag specific locations.
 Social media has created a lot of unexpected problems for the environment.
 Sharing GPS locations can lead to many people heading to an exact spot, more than it’s naturally able to deal with.
 It’s better to tag the national park you’re in and let people explore for themselves.

 You must dig a hole at least 20cm deep, 100m from water and cover it back up when you’re done.

 You must pack out any sanitary pads and tampons because they don’t biodegrade.
 We discourage the use of wet wipes, if you do use them you must pack them out.
 We recommend recycled toilet paper, it breakdowns quicker and always use as little as possible.
 In some national parks, such as Purnululu, it is compulsory to pack out toilet paper and in this case NoTraces will provide disposal bags for your use.
 Check this video to learn about a similar technique:

 Alternatively, using a bottle of water to clean after toileting is a great alternative to toilet paper.